 Miracles do happen and any dog can do it...

-In 2021 I got my beautiful Flat Coat Wendy.
+I thought things would change when I got my beautiful Flat Coat puppy Wendy.
 The breeder told me that she was quiet, timid and very calm puppy.
 She was quiet all the way home until I took her into the house.
 She had a real fire inside her.
 She was a completely different dog from Ivy.

-I started agility with her in 2022 at Wilton AC and a year later joined Stardom ATC as I thought that going to a different venue might help Wendy's performance and boost my confidence, too.
+I started agility with her in 2022 at Wilton AC where Andy Bacsa was my trainer.
+In 2024 when he started his own club, Andlins I joined him.
+A year later joined Stardom ATC as I thought that going to a different venue might help to improve Wendy's performance and boost my confidence, too.

 Training the 'devil child'